hankroark/mycosmicpython/README.md

 Personally replicating the work from Cosmic Python

-Intention: My Python skills are rusty, so am using Cosmic Pythong to get back on the horse.
+Intention: My Python skills are rusty, so am using Cosmic Python to get back on the horse.